sinn

 return porDec;

-Because our third-person cameras have the character positioned slightly to the right to have a more plane of vision of the environment, and since the direction of the movement of the character is done through the front of the camera that we are using, I was presented with a small trouble.
-When we walked straight, little by little the character was twisting, greatly worsening the character's control.
+Since our third-person cameras have the character positioned slightly to the right to provide a wider view of the environment, and since the character’s movement direction is determined by the front of the camera in use, a small issue arose.
+When walking straight, the character would gradually twist, significantly worsening the control.

-Initially, an attempt was made to fix it through some complex calculations, but the result was still unsatisfactory.
-Thus, the final result was to create a direction component, which had communication with the current camera to know what yaw and pitch parameters had in each frame, but that unlike this, there would not be a slight deviation to the left to have the character on the right.
-In this way the direction problem was solved.
+Initially, we tried to fix it with some complex calculations, but the result was still unsatisfactory.
+Thus, the final solution was to create a direction component that communicated with the current camera to know the yaw and pitch parameters for each frame.
+However, unlike the camera, this component did not have a slight deviation to the left, keeping the character positioned to the right.
+This solved the direction problem.

-For the jump it is somewhat more complicated since we wanted an adjustable jump in maximum height, jump time and length.
-For this reason we first separate the horizontal and vertical movement.
-For horizontal movement we use the same calculations as those we used when walking but with different maximum speeds.
-On the other hand, for the vertical movement a small algorithm of a parabola was calculated in which by introducing the maximum height and the maximum jump time, we calculated the trajectory in the air.
+Jumping is a bit more complicated, as we wanted an adjustable jump in maximum height, jump time, and distance.
+Therefore, we first separated the horizontal and vertical movements.
+For horizontal movement, we used the same formulas as for walking, but with different maximum speeds.
+However, for vertical movement, we developed a small parabola algorithm where, by inputting the maximum height and maximum jump time, we could calculate the trajectory in the air.

-Also, as we wanted to give the jump more precision, two features were added.
+Additionally, since we wanted to give the jump more precision, two features were added:

-The first is that horizontal movement does not have any type of impulse, so if we stop pressing forward, or change to move to the opposite side, the character will stop moving horizontally or change direction without any type of restriction.
-This causes the player to have a better sense of control when jumping.
+The first is that horizontal movement does not have any kind of momentum.
+Therefore, if the player stops pressing forward or changes direction, the character will stop moving horizontally or change direction without restrictions.
+This improves the sense of control.

-The second characteristic is that the player can make a small jump or a jump to the maximum height.
-To do this, if the player releases the button at the beginning, the maximum height will be calculated with respect to the time the button was held when jumping began.
-This way you won't have to jump almost 2 meters to reach an obstacle at 20 cm.
+The second feature is that the player can perform a small jump or reach the maximum height.
+If the player releases the button at the start, the maximum height will be calculated based on how long the button was pressed.
+This way, the player won't need to jump 2 meters to reach an obstacle that's only 20 cm high.

 //Precalc